MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L05_Create_and_manage_session_host_images_ADDS.md

      -TemplateParameterFile $HOME/az140-25_azuredeployvm25.parameters.json
    ```

    > **Note**: Wait for the deployment to complete before you proceed to the next exercise.
-The deployment might take about 10 minutes.
+The deployment should take about 5-10 minutes.

 #### Task 2: Deploy Azure Bastion